 STRAIGHT BILLIN' THROUGH THE EASTSIDE

 In Los Angeles, usage of the term "Eastside" varies depending on the speaker.
-To most Angelenos -- especially Latinos -- "The Eastside" refers to a group of neighborhoods immediately east of the LA river: Boyle Heights, Brooklyn Heights, City Terrace, East Los Angeles, El Sereno, Happy Valley, Hillside Village, Lincoln Heights, Rose Hills, and University Hills.
+To most Angelenos -- especially Latinos -- "The Eastside" refers to a group of neighborhoods immediately east of the Los Angeles River: Boyle Heights, Brooklyn Heights, City Terrace, East Los Angeles, El Sereno, Happy Valley, Hillside Village, Lincoln Heights, Rose Hills, and University Hills.

 THE (HISTORICALLY) BLACK EASTSIDE

 Pendersleigh & Sons' Official Map of South LA's Eastside

 The other Eastside is in South LA.
 This Eastside was historically the main area that LA's black residents were required to live until the middle of the 20th century.
 It should be noted that when people speak of this region -- though they're implicitly referring to the East Side of South Los Angeles -- that reference to this area as "the Eastside" likely pre-dates the modern version of communties east of the river.
 Check out The Eastsiders, a documentary about South LA's Eastside between 1920 and 1965.

 South LA's Eastside is neighbored by South LA's Westside to the west; The Mideast Side, Downtown and the Eastside to the north; Southeast Los Angeles to the east and The Harbor to the south.
 In South Los Angeles, the dividing line between Eastside and Westside was traditionally Main Street, which is still the dividing line between east and west street addresses.
 After the construction of the 110, which runs parallel a few blocks west of Main, this more dramatic physical distinction became the dividing line between east and west.

 THE GATEWAY CITIES